 - The cycle time of the process is lower than its counterparts.
 Thus the process becomes more suitable for mass production of molding materials.

-- The process also allows for production in any design or shape in the injection molder without any extra charges or cost.
+- The process also allows for production in any design or shape in the injection molder without any extra charges or costs.

 - Glass optics and precision optics through polymer are sometimes combined to enhance the precision building of the product as they allow for the development of high image quality control within reasonable costs.

-The process is conducted through cells that can also perform plastic injection molding, coating, testing and even packaging through the computer programing.
+The process of precision mold & design engineering is conducted through cells that can also perform plastic injection molding, coating, testing and even packaging through the computer programing.

 The mechanical functionality of the process is highly customizable where mechanical mounts such as lens mounts, snappers, and various other fixtures can be easily installed or removed as required.